-Washington DC, the capital of the United States, might be known for its political background, but it's also an excellent summer location for kids to explore.
-What you'll find is a vibrant, multicultural city with opportunities to enjoy all types of fun activities, historic locations, and opportunities to immerse yourself in arts and culture.
+Washington DC, the capital of the United States, might be known for its political background, but it’s also an excellent summer location for kids to explore.
+What you’ll find is a vibrant, multicultural city with opportunities to enjoy all types of fun indoor and outdoor activities, historic locations, and opportunities to immerse yourself in arts and culture.

-Adventure on the Hills summer camps provides an exciting opportunity for kids to learn and have incredible fun.
+Adventure on the Hills provides an exciting opportunity for kids to learn and have incredible fun.
 The program located on Capitol Hill offers STEM classes, crafting classes, water recreation, and track/field events.
 The summer programs run from June-September and are open to children ages 3 to 10 years.

 Participants can learn about all kinds of subjects ranging from robotics, photography, drawing, animation, music making and much more.
 The day camps start at 8 am and end around 6 pm, so a child’s entire day is spent learning and having fun with their new friends.
 There is a healthy counselor-to-camper ratio, so your child gets the personalized teaching and support they need throughout their stay.